GaryDolan/ci-p2-blackjack/README.md

 ### 0 bet bug

 During testing I noticed that the player could play the game betting 0, once they had a chip count of 10 or above.
 I quickly fixed this by adding some logic to the input validation.

+### Betting section moving

+During testing I noticed that when the initial cards were dealt by the dealer, for a brief moment (0.5sec) the player's card div was empty and this caused the betting section to shift up the page briefly.
+To combat this I increased the time that the animation took to complete to 1.3seconds.
+This fixed the issue due to the fact that the dealer only waits 1.1second between dealing the cards.

 ## Automated testing bugs